 Circleville is a tiny city located in the state of Kansas.
 With a population of 153 people and just one neighborhood, Circleville is the 291st largest community in Kansas.
-Much of the housing stock in Circleville was built prior to World War II, making it one of the older and more historic cities in the country.
+Circleville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 When you are in Circleville, you'll notice that it is more blue-collar than most other communities in America.
 37.31% of Circleville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Circleville is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Circleville who work in office and administrative support (29.85%), healthcare suport services (8.96%), and sales jobs (4.48%).

-Circleville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Circleville does not have a public transit system used by locals to get to and from work.

 The per capita income in Circleville in 2022 was $25,873, which is low income relative to Kansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,492 for a family of four.
 However, Circleville contains both very wealthy and poor people as well.